skedgo/fastgo-react-native/blog/blog.md

 ## Routing

-We need to find which of the possible places is the faster for the user to get there.
-We will use `routing.json` endpoint to compute trips from the user's current location to all the possible places, using the selected mode of transport.
+We need to find which of the possible places is the fastest for the user.
+We will use `routing.json` endpoint to compute trips from the user's current location to all possible places, using the selected mode of transport.
 In order to do so, we need to send in every request, the `from` location (current location) with each possible place as `to` location, and the selected mode.
-Therefore, we would call multiple times the following method, with the different `to` locations.
+Therefore, we would call the following method multiple times, with the different `to` locations.

 ### Request